Verlic/Gist-This/README.md

 	wt create gist-this.js --secret SLACK_TOKEN={command-token} --secret SLACK_URL={webhook-url}
 	````

-1. This command will show you the URL that you can use to invoke the webtask.
-Copy this URL and update your Slash command in Slack to send a POST message to the webtask.
+1. Once the operation is completed, you will see the webtask URL that you can use to invoke within Slack.
+Copy this URL and update your Slash command in to send a POST message to the webtask.

-#### Create gists in Slack
+#### Creating gists in Slack

-You are good to go.
+You are good to go!
 Go to a Slack channel, and use your slash command by typing the filename and the content of gist.
 For example:

 ````
 /gist-this helloworld.js function hello() { console.log ('Hello World'); }